sergepilipchuk/wpf-isupportparentviewmodel/README.md

 ## Implementation Details

-Use the `ViewModelExtensions.ParentViewModel` attached property to associate a parent view model with a child view model.
-This property is typically applied in XAML to enable the MVVM framework to propagate services and context from a parent view model to its child:
+Use the `ViewModelExtensions.ParentViewModel` attached property to associate a child view model with a parent view model.
+In XAML, specify the `ParentViewModel` property for the child view as follows so it can access services and data from the required parent view model:

 ```xaml
 <local:ChildView